monsterkrampe/crystal/concepts/nil/about.md

 To be able to handle `nil` values, are there certain approaches that can be taken.
 `nil` is a [falsey][truthy-falsey] value as well are `false`.
-This means that in if statements and other places where a falsey or truthy value is expected it will be treated as false.
+This means that in if statements and other places where a falsey or truthy value is expected it will be treated the same as `false`.

 ```crystal
 if nil